Eagle (automobile): Eagle cars marketed by Chrysler

 One of Chrysler's three original LH-cars.
-Sold in Europe as the Chrysler Vision.
+It was marketed in Europe as the Chrysler Vision.

 Concept car

 The Eagle Optima was a 1990 concept car.
 It was a four-door sedan that used cab forward design and was powered by an experimental, 32-valve all-aluminum V8 engine with all-wheel drive.

-It was one of a series of concepts (which included the 1987 Lamborghini Portofino and the 1989 Chrysler Millennium) that led up to the 1993 LH Eagle Vision and its siblings.

-The Optima's front fascia also inspired that of the 1995-1998 Eagle Talon.
+The Optima was on the show circuit to judge consumer reaction to the thinly disguised version of the LH platform sedans that were to be introduced for the 1993 model year.
+Two earlier concept cars emphasizing the cab-forward designs that lead to the LH-based 1993 Eagle Vision were the 1987 Lamborghini Portofino and the 1989 Chrysler Millennium.